ember-cli-deploy/ember-cli-deploy/README.md

 ## Config file

-`ember-deploy` expects a `deploy.json` file in the root of your Ember-CLI app directory.
+By default, `ember-deploy` expects a `deploy.json` file in the root of your Ember-CLI app directory.
 In this file you tell `ember-deploy` about the necessary credentials for your file hoster and for your key-value store.
-An Example could look like this:
+An example could look like this:

 ```js
 {